 7. Click Choose File to upload the zipped SCORM file (size limit is 180 MB).

-8. Deployment Type
+8. Deployment Options

-If your course launches correctly in the LMS but all or some users are having difficulty getting a successful completion, these are common issues:
+If your course launches correctly in the LMS, but all or some users are having difficulty getting a successful completion, these are common issues: